swatiSsharma/Business-case-studies/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## 7. Jamboree Regression Analysis

 Jamboree has helped thousands of students like you make it to top colleges abroad.
-Be it GMAT, GRE or SAT, their unique problem-solving methods ensure maximum scores with minimum effort.
+Be it GMAT, GRE, or SAT, their unique problem-solving methods ensure maximum scores with minimum effort.
 They recently launched a feature where students/learners can come to their website and check their probability of getting into the IVY League college.
 This feature estimates the chances of graduate admission from an Indian perspective.

 #### Problem Statement :